swystems/xdp-pingpong/README.md

 - Compute the delay in communication between the nodes with `python3 format.py ts1.out ts2.out ts3.out ts4.out`
   - A `res.out` file will be generated, containing the average delay for each message exchange.
 - The results can be displayed with `python3 plot.py res.out`

-## Bpftool

-Few Make commands to dump the content of maps require `bpftool`.
-It can be downloaded from the Github repo (https://github.com/libbpf/bpftool) as an executable.
-It is not required for the analysis.

 ## Resources
 https://unix.stackexchange.com/questions/326579/how-to-ensure-exclusive-cpu-availability-for-a-running-process